SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.3/Cube_10.3.3.md

 When, in a ListView component or a Resource Manager component showing a bookings timeline, you had filtered the bookings using a custom time range, performance issues could start to occur after a period of time.

-#### DataMiner Cube - Visual Overview: Problem after editing a discrete parameter with a 'Sequence' tag displayed in a lite parameter control [ID_35356]
+#### DataMiner Cube - Visual Overview: Problem when editing a discrete parameter with a 'Sequence' tag displayed in a lite parameter control [ID_35356]

 <!-- MR 10.2.0 [CU12] - FR 10.3.3 -->

-When a discrete parameter with a `<Sequence>` tag was displayed in a lite parameter control, its current value would neither be displayed nor selected after being edited.
+When a discrete parameter with a `<Sequence>` tag was displayed in a lite parameter control, its current value would neither be displayed nor selected while being edited.

 #### Trending: Pattern matching tags could incorrectly be defined for discrete or string parameters [ID_35368]